OpenMagnetics/MAS/docs/magnetic/coil.md

-# Winding
+# Coil
-Following the same principle as with the core, the winding is defined in an equivalent way as how they are manufactured: The wires are selected, prepared, and wound over a coil former following a series of steps.
-For this reason the bobbin or coil former is included in this section as part of the winding, which gives the possibility of defining a winding without a specific core, just its bobbin.
+Following the same principle as with the core, the coil is defined in an equivalent way as how they are manufactured: The wires are selected, prepared, and wound over a coil former following a series of steps.
+For this reason the bobbin or coil former is included in this section as part of the coil, which gives the possibility of defining a coil without a specific core, just its bobbin.
-The nomenclature of the different elements of the winding used in this document tries to follow the most common practices in the industry, but in order to avoid misinterpretation they will be defined here:
+The nomenclature of the different elements of the coil used in this document tries to follow the most common practices in the industry, but in order to avoid misinterpretation they will be defined here:

+* Coil: This refers to the whole set of windings,
-* Winding: This can refer to the whole winding, when used at a magnetic level (e.g.: “The winding losses are overheating the magnetic”) or to an individual winding when specifically indicated (e.g.: “primary winding”, “winding 1”)
+* Winding: This refers to an individual winding when specifically indicated (e.g.: “primary winding”, “winding 1”)
 * Partial Winding: A subset of an individual winding, either a proportion of its turns or a proportion of its parallels; a proportion of both is not supported, and in those rare cases the Turns Description must be used.
 It contains the following fields:
     * Name: Reference name given to the partial winding.
     * Winding: Reference to the winding where it belongs to.